-The symptoms of Borderline Personality Disorder can be summarized as instability in mood, thinking, behavior, personal relationships, and self-image.
+The symptoms of borderline personality disorder can be summarized as instability in mood, thinking, behavior, personal relationships, and self-image.

-For a diagnosis, individuals must meet at least five out of the nine criteria according to the DSM-V
+For a diagnosis, individuals must meet at least five out of the nine criteria according to the DSM-V:

 - Perceived or real fears of abandonment

-- Unstable intense relationships
+- Unstable or changing relationships

 - Chronic feelings of emptiness